1 mg = 1,000 mcg | 1 mcg = 0.001 mg

 Common peptide doses — click to convert:

-mcg to mg Quick Reference Table
+Common Peptide mcg to mg Conversions

 Common peptide dose conversions from micrograms to milligrams, with typical use cases for each dose range.